tevren/biffbot/README.md

 # Biffbot

-TODO: Write a gem description
+Ruby gem to connect to diffbot's article api

 ## Installation